cassyopaya/automatic-timer/README.md

 2. Connect to the Access Point named *ESP32*
 3. Enter the access point password: *12345678*
 4. Open the website: http://192.168.71.1 in a browser
-5. Enter the timeouts you prefere and press save
+5. Enter the timeouts you prefer and press save

 ## ⚙️ Development